Self-Managed VPS vs Managed VPS: Which is Right for You?

 Unlike managed hosting, where the hosting company handles software installations, security patches and updates, self-managed hosting puts you in charge of everything.

-This setup is ideal for developers, system administrators and users with technical expertise who want full control and flexibility.
+You select the operating system, install and configure server software and manage security on your own terms.
+This is best for developers, system administrators or users who want full control and flexibility.

-Key features of VPS in managed hosting
+Key features of self-managed VPS hosting

 • Provides root access that lets you control server settings, file permissions and software installations without restrictions.